-The trustees are pleased to report a surplus of income over expenditure of £18,550 on unrestricted funds as a result of gifts from United Kingdom Mennonite Ministries in the USA.
+During the year under review the charity had a deficit of income over expenditure of £3,721 (2017; a surplus of £18,550).
 The trustees are grateful for the continued financial support of United Kingdom Mennonite Ministries which has made donations and loans to UK Mennonite Ministries and has confirmed that it will continue to support the UK charity financially in order to meet its charitable objectives.

 It is the policy of the charity that unrestricted funds which have not been designated for a specific use should be maintained at a level equivalent to between one and three month's expenditure.
 The trustees consider that reserves at this level will ensure that, in the event of a significant drop in funding, they will be able to continue the charity's current activities while consideration is given to ways in which additional funds may be raised.
-With the continued support of United Kingdom Mennonite Ministries in the USA, by the end of the year free reserves of approximately £31,500 which represents around two months expenditure.
+Current asset reserves at the end of the year were approximately £20,400.
+The trustees are working towards improving reserves but recognise that at present they are reliant on the continued financial support of United Kingdom Mennonite Ministries in the USA.
+The board of that organisation has confirmed it will support the UK charity to ensure its continued future operations.